CCI-MOC/m2/README.md

 BMIS Architecture

 We use Ceph as a storage back-end to save OS images.
 For every application we support, we have a “golden image,” which acts as a source of truth.
 When a user logs-in and requests a big data environment, we clone from this golden image and provision nodes using the cloned image and a PXE bootloader.
-Hardware as a Service (HaaS) serves as a network isolation tool through which we achieve multitenancy.
-HaaS provides a service for node allocation and deallocation.
-For more details about HaaS, please visit https://github.com/CCI-MOC/haas.
+Hardware Isolation Layer (HIL) serves as a network isolation tool through which we achieve multitenancy.
+HIL provides a service for node allocation and deallocation.
+For more details about HIL, please visit https://github.com/CCI-MOC/hil.

 Project Team